Retirement Living Hub

 The Impact of Dementia and Alzheimer’s Disease

-Dementia is an umbrella term describing a range of symptoms affecting cognitive functions such as memory, thinking, and reasoning.
-Alzheimer’s disease is the most common cause of progressive Dementia, accounting for 60-80 percent of cases.
-These conditions gradually impair an individual’s ability to perform daily tasks and maintain independence.
+When you boil it down, Dementia is an umbrella term describing a range of symptoms affecting cognitive functions like memory, thinking, and reasoning.
+Alzheimer’s disease is the most common cause, accounting for 60-80 percent of cases.

 Caregiver gently supports an elderly resident looking out a window during a calm evening.